pengxiawu/DeepBP-AE/README.md

 ### Dataset Preparation
 You can prepare your own dataset by following :

 1. Generate the spatial channels following the instruction on [DeepMIMO](https://www.deepmimo.net/).
-The parameters are given in the paper "Acquiring Measurement Matrices via Deep Basis Pursuit for Sparse Channel Estimation in mmWave Massive MIMO Systems".
-Alternatively, you can skip this step 1 and directly download our used dataset from [this link](https://drive.google.com/file/d/1Ccwh8XdW3AXNMQ62j6D5Ndd4qRVxTbja/view?usp=sharing).
+The detailed parameters are given in the paper "Acquiring Measurement Matrices via Deep Basis Pursuit for Sparse Channel Estimation in mmWave Massive MIMO Systems".

 2. Access all generated spatial channel vectors, transform and save as sparse beamspace channel vectors by running the Matlab Script "./datasets/deepMIMO_beamspace_channels.m".

+3. Alternatively, you can skip this step 1 and directly download our used dataset from [our upload on IEEEDataPort](https://ieee-dataport.org/open-access/beamspace-channel-dataset-mmwave-massive-mimo).

 ## Built With